 DPR Toxic Tour DPR's Toxic Tour flier provoked ag outcry.

 The coalition seized on a DPR report issued last week showing no pesticides exceeded the safe screening levels in 2023.
 Anything higher would indicate a potential spray drift violation.
-Just 5% of the samples contained any trace of pesticides.
+Just 5% of the sample analyses contained any trace of pesticides.
 Characterizing the industry as toxic is “not only factually incorrect but also a gross misrepresentation of a sector that embodies cultural heritage, resilience, and economic stability,” according to the letter.

 The coalition speculates that endorsing the event with the DPR logo “effectively deputized non-government activist groups, granting these groups implied regulatory authority to act under DPR’s authority.”
 They called it a dangerous precedent, since the same activists have violated reentry intervals for fields after applications, harassed workers and disturbed operations “under the guise of public interest.”